IntegrationMatters/njams-toolbox/transferInstanceConfig/README.md

 * Source and target nJAMS instances must be up and running
 * Specified user accounts for source and target instances must be of role 'admin'.
 * Double check if the target instance is correct and its configuration may be modified.

-## Characteristics:

-* allows to change log level for a bunch of domain objects
-* allows RegEx in filter criterion to limit domain object selection of domain object path
-* parameter "list" allows to only list domain objects without changing the log level.
-* supports nJAMS Server instances 4.4, 5.0, and 5.1 using HTTP or TLS/HTTPS.
-* script runs on Windows, Linux, and macOS using PowerShell Core 7 or Windows PowerShell 5
-* output can be formatted individually by common PowerShell `format` cmdlet

 ## Usage: